 Important rules and regulations about living in Prairie Place

-Please make time to review this page and the 2014-2015 University Housing Handbook prior to submitting your housing application.
+Please make time to review this page and the 2023-2024 University Housing Handbook prior to submitting your housing application.
 The Handbook contains important information about living in University Housing.
-Below is information about some of the key rules and regulations that will be in effect in the Prairie Place community:
+Below is information about some of the key rules and regulations that are in effect in the Prairie Place community:

 - Firearms, Explosives, and Flammable/Combustible Materials - The possession of any weapons, explosive devices, fireworks or firearms is expressly prohibited in University Housing.

 - Noise Policies - The residential community is made up of many people living together within close proximity.
 Policies have been established to help create an environment that is conducive to studying, sleeping and other quiet activities.
 Individual residents must be aware that others living around them might be disturbed by different levels of noise and take precautions to eliminate such disruptions.

 - Pet Policy/Stray Animals - Due to the maintenance and sanitation problems that pets create, no pets (even for a short time), except fish (the fish tank capacity per room may not exceed 30 gallons), are permitted in student rooms/apartments or public areas of the halls.

 - Subleasing and Unauthorized Use of Room/Apartment - The student shall not: (1) sublet; (2) allow anyone to live in his/her apartment/room who is not assigned to it by University Housing, or (3) assign the housing contract to any other person.